 - The Component website must list scholarship recipients, and, when possible, post recipients’ résumés or profiles, and photos.

-For each grant received, Components must provide the following information by December 1, 2013:
+For each grant received, Components must provide the following information by December 1st of each program year:

 - the name of the recipient(s).

 - the name and address of the accredited architecture school the applicant will be attending.